 Why Tour the Heart of Mexico With Wine Experts

 Mexico has been making wine longer than any other country in the Americas, a full 242 years longer than the oldest winery in the United States.
-But for social, religious and governmental reasons wine has not been fully embraced by the native population.
-This country has been a tequila, brandy and beer culture for hundreds…
+But for social, religious, and governmental reasons wine has not been fully embraced by the native population.
+Mexico has been a tequila, brandy, and beer culture for hundreds of…

 | | | | |